jadonscombs/jadonscombs/README.md

 ### Hi there 👋
-I'm Jadon, coffee enthusiast ☕ with a passion for advanced technology and information security.
+I'm Jadon, coffee enthusiast ☕ passion for information security, data and technological innovation.

 I love new challenges, learning new things, complex analysis, R&D, and procuring innovative, creative and considerate solutions.